YaLTeR/niri/wiki/Getting-Started.md

 ### Nix/NixOS

 There's a common problem of mesa drivers going out of sync with niri, so make sure your system mesa version matches the niri mesa version.
+When this happens, you usually see a black screen when trying to start niri from a TTY.

 Also, on Intel graphics, you may need a workaround described [here](https://nixos.wiki/wiki/Intel_Graphics).